tiagofrepereira2012/pre_annotation/readme.rst

 This simple example demonstrates how to wrap Bob-based scripts on buildout environments.
 This may be useful for homework assignments, tests or as a way to distribute code to reproduce your publication.
+In summary, if you need to give out code to others, we recommend you do it following this template so your code can be tested, documented and run in an orderly fashion.

 Installation
 ------------